Download a printable version

 There can be a lot of legal intricacies that need ironing out before all parties agree.
 So you therefore usually only see these among very large retailers.

-Nectar are a perfect example of this.
+Nectar are a perfect example of rewards programs like this.
 A card club where you can redeem points at a variety of stores and ecommerce websites:

 It could be worth setting up a mini version of Nectar with a few businesses in your niche.